he first fortified castle in Kórnik was probably built in the fourth quarter of the 14th century by Wyszota,

 skull masks, a palm hat - a gift from the sister of the King of Hawaiian Islands,

 Princess Lili’uokalani, and the oldest exhibit in the museum - a stone ritual figure from Papua New Guinea, which is over 3000 years old.

-original armour of the Polish riders with very rare full Hussar armour with wings, Polish and eastern white arms, hunting crossbows, decorative tableware, 18th century Meissen porcelain collections.
+armour of the Polish riders with very rare winged Hussar armour, Polish and eastern white arms, hunting crossbows, decorative tableware, 18th century Meissen porcelain collections.
 In the central part there are showcases with cups, goldsmiths' wares and the oldest artifact presented here - medallion with the image of St. Peter, presumably coming from the 11th century chain of Kruszwica Benedictine abbots.
 The eastern part of the Moorish Hall is dedicated to sacred art, where you can admire the French diptych made of ivory with the scene of the Coronation of the Three Kings, 15th century religious books, Romanesque water vessels and

 CASTLE IN KÓRNIK, PLAN OF THE 1ST FLOOR: 1.
 HALLWAY, 2.
 MOORISH HALL, 3.
 TREASURY, 4.
 GUEST ROOM

 here is also a library in the castle, established in 1817 by Tytus Działyński in his hometown in Konarzewo and moved to Kórnik in 1826.
 The book collection comprises about 350 thousand volumes, including over 40 thousand old prints, among them manuscripts of the third part of Dziady, ballads Pan Twardowski and fragments of Beniowski by Juliusz Słowacki.
 Unique are the sixteenth-century editions of poetry by Jan Kochanowski, and the oldest monument here is a French manuscript dating from the turn of the ninth and tenth century.

 Taking photographs for private purposes doesn't require permits or additional fees.